kyma-project/kyma/docs/kyma/13-03-network-error.md

 ---

 If you try to access the Console of a local or a cluster Kyma deployment and your browser shows a 'Network Error', your local machine doesn't have the Kyma self-signed TLS certificate added to the system trusted certificate list.
-Fix this by following one of these two approaches:
+To fix this, follow one of these two approaches:

 - Add the Kyma certificate to the trusted certificates list of your OS: